eclipse-langium/langium/packages/generator-langium/templates/packages/extension/langium-quickstart.md

 - Press `F5` to open a new window with your extension loaded.
 - Create a new file with a file name suffix matching your language.
 - Verify that syntax highlighting, validation, completion etc. are working as expected.
-- Run `node ./bin/cli` to see options for the CLI; `node ./bin/cli generate <file>` generates code for a given DSL file.

 ## Make changes